snraonow/app-metric-simulator/README.md

 1. Click "More info"
 2. Click "Run anyway"

+**Method 4: Try Alternative Package (For Sabsik Detection)**

+If you're specifically getting the "Trojan:Win32/Sabsik" warning:

+1. Download the `app-simulator.zip` file instead
+2. This contains the same program but with a generic filename that may avoid detection
+3. Follow the same unblocking steps as Method 1

+**Method 5: Disable Real-time Protection Temporarily**

+As a last resort, you can temporarily disable real-time protection:

+1. Open Windows Security
+2. Click "Virus & threat protection"
+3. Under "Virus & threat protection settings" click "Manage settings"
+4. Toggle "Real-time protection" to Off
+5. Run the application
+6. **Important:** Turn real-time protection back on when finished

 ### Usage on Windows

 Open a command prompt in the folder containing the executable and run: